 CPA Australia, Chartered Accountants Australia and New Zealand and Institute of Public Accountants informed the government of their intention to cease the Accounting Professional Year Program (Accounting PYP).

-New enrolments in the program will cease from 31 March 2025 and the program will conclude all activity no later than 1 May 2026.
+New enrolments in the program ceased on 31 March 2025 and the program concluded all activity on 1 May 2026.

 While the decision to cease the Accounting PYP was a difficult one, a steep decline in the number of participants has made the program unsustainable.